learn-co-curriculum/hs-gh-pages/README.md

   ![img](https://s3.amazonaws.com/after-school-assets/gh-pages-url.png)

-With the url where you can see your published site.
+That is the url that everyone can use to see your published site.

 ## CONGRATS!

-You are published.
-Check out your site.
+### You are published.
+Go check out your site.

 You are free to keep making changes to your site and you can publish them by committing your work - by adding, committing and pushing up with `git push origin gh-pages`.